vitawebsitedesign/blog/_posts/2019-7-22-tryparse-vs-parse.md

 1. Number.cs:TryParseInt32
-..*	sets out result to 0 before progressing (so if it fails, result equals 0) ..* passes in arg parseDecimal=false (this comes into play @ ParseNumber(...))
+2. sets out result to 0 before progressing (so if it fails, result equals 0)
+3. passes in arg parseDecimal=false (this comes into play @ ParseNumber(...))
-2. Number.cs:TryStringToNumber
+4. Number.cs:TryStringToNumber
-3. Number.cs:ParseNumber
+5. Number.cs:ParseNumber
-..* since no stringbuilder, bigNumber = false
+6. since no stringbuilder, bigNumber = false
-..* eat away sign
+7. eat away currency sign (so we just get the 1st digit of the actual number to be parsed)
-..* while current pointer is digit character
+8. while current pointer is digit character
-..* add char to NumberBuffer
+9. add char to NumberBuffer

 ```c#
 ...